5 Days of Summer Vacation in North Myrtle Beach

-For a unique fishing expedition, combine fishing with kayaking in shallow waters, like Cherry Grove Marshland or Waccamaw River as led by Great Escapes Kayaking Expeditions.
-Paddle along quietly in a kayak, where you can observe undisturbed wildlife undisturbed more easily than in a motorized boat.
+For a unique fishing expedition, combine fishing with kayaking in shallow waters like Cherry Grove Marshland or the Waccamaw River, led by Great Escapes Kayaking Expeditions.
+Paddle along quietly in a kayak and observe wildlife undisturbed more easily than in a motorized boat.

-If you’d like a more relaxed fishing environment, head over to the Cherry Grove Pier.
+If you prefer a more relaxed fishing environment, head over to the Cherry Grove Pier.
 The Tackle and Gift Shop on the pier has rod rentals and sales along with bait and tackle.
 Once you’ve worked up an appetite, head down the street to Duffy Street Seafood Shack, where families come together to enjoy seafood platters.
-The kids will love it because here, they’re actually allowed to throw their peanut shells on the ground!
+The kids will love it because here they’re actually allowed to throw their peanut shells on the ground!

-Whether driving or flying back home, your family can fuel up with a hearty breakfast at Hoskins Restaurant, a diner located on Main Street, known for its Western omelets and cheese grits, as well as homemade pies and baskets of biscuits.
+Whether driving or flying back home, your family can fuel up with a hearty breakfast at Hoskins Restaurant.
+This iconic diner, located on Main Street, is known for its Western omelets and pimento cheese grits, as well as homemade pies and baskets of biscuits.

-While you’re on the plane waiting to take-off or filling up your gas tank, finish up your trip by sharing your photos of your North Myrtle Beach family summer vacation on social media by using #ExploreNMB.
-Also be sure to sign-up for our email, where you can get information on deals, events and news in North Myrtle Beach sent right to your inbox, so you can start planning your next visit.
+While you’re filling up your gas tank or on the plane waiting to take off, finish your trip by sharing your photos of your North Myrtle Beach family summer vacation on social media by using #ExploreNMB and #JustCoast.
+Also be sure to sign-up for our email and can get information on deals, events and news in North Myrtle Beach sent right to your inbox.
+It’s never too early to start planning your next visit!